-I provide this information, as I do all my nutritional information, as a “resource”.
+I provide this information, like I do with all my nutritional information, as a “resource”.
 You may, of course, wish to do your own further research on the topics I list and discuss below.

 What are dietary supplements?

 A dietary supplement is intended to provide nutrients that may otherwise not be consumed in sufficient quantities in an average daily diet.
 Dietary supplements are eaten or taken orally.
 Examples include tablets, capsules, powders, sports drinks and energy bars.
-They are however, not to be considered as a substitute for food.
+These examples however should not to be considered as a substitute for food.

 What are dietary supplements taken for?